BFriedland/data-structures/README.md

     but it's very easy to implement.
 It will run in O(n) time in the best case and O(n^2) time in the worst case.

+Merge sort is a fairly simple sorting algorithm.
+It has very predictable
+    performance with a big O of n log(n) in every case.
+    It will recursively divide the list until only single elements remain (which are trivially sorted), and then it will zip them back up using first-element comparisons to sort the list as it merges.

 Dependencies include Python 2.7

 Collaborators: